linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Westlake Case.md

 1. Westlake generates value by being a vertically integrated producer of commodity petrochemicals, specifically olefins (ethylene, polyethylene, styrene) and vinyls (PVC, VCM).
 They use natural gas-derived feedstocks to produce these chemicals.

-The key risks are the volatility in natural gas prices (their main feedstock) and the cyclicality of the commodity chemical industry.
+The key risks are the volatility in natural gas prices (their main feedstock) and the [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] of the commodity chemical industry.
 As Exhibit 1 shows, natural gas prices have been very volatile, spiking as high as$9/MMBtu in late 2000 and early 2003.
 This directly impacts Westlake's input costs and profitability.

 The industry is also very cyclical, with periods of tight supply/high margins followed by oversupply/depressed margins (Exhibit 7 Panel B).
 Westlake has limited pricing power as a commodity producer.
 So their performance depends heavily on where we are in the chemical cycle.